 --By Manish Sharma--

-In today’s world, are you always sure that the person, whom you are talking with, is the person that he says he is?
-It is more difficult to answer if you haven’t seen his picture, don’t know him in person, and that person is not part of your daily dose either.
-So how do you know that he’s him who he says he is?
+In today's world, are you always sure that the person you are talking with is the person that he says he is?
+It is more difficult to answer if you haven't seen his picture, don't know him in person, and that person is not part of your daily dose either.
+So how do you know that he's who he says he is?

-If you are confused with this question, well, hold on tight, it’s about to get more confusing.
+If you are confused with this question, hold on tight; it's about to get more confusing.

-What if you come to know that the person with whom you are communicating is not the person whom you intend to speak to and in fact he’s something else?
-What if he’s not even human?
-What if the person could just be an algorithm which gathers information from around the internet, runs it through some incredibly complex mathematical formulae, and then spits out a piece of work that you assume is created and put together by a human being.
+What if you know that the person you are communicating with is not the person you intend to speak to and, in fact, he's something else?
+What if he's not even human?
+What if the person could just be an algorithm that gathers information from around the internet, runs it through some incredibly complex mathematical formulae, and then spits out a piece of work that you assume is created and put together by a human?

-With future that’s approaching us incredibly quickly, the line between human and machine is going to blur.
+The line between humans and machines will blur incredibly with the approaching future.
 This blurring of the lines between mechanical and biological is also referred to as the Turing Test.

 AI is rapidly being incorporated more and more into our daily lives.
-But before full-throttle AI consumes industry, right now early AI like Chat-bots is spreading online, finding its way into devices like our phones and computers and helping customers around the world 24 hours a day.
-Right now chat-bots are taking apart the customer service industry.
-But in a few years they may be helping people talk through their problems in therapy and other traditionally human-only areas, say like providing medical advice over the phone as a fully qualified general practitioner.
+But before full-throttle AI consumes industry, early AI like Chatbots spreads online, finding its way into devices like our phones and computers and helping customers around the world 24 hours a day.
+Right now, chatbots are taking apart the customer service industry.
+But in a few years, they may be helping people talk through their problems in therapy and other traditionally human-only areas, say providing medical advice over the phone as a fully qualified general practitioner.

 You will find AI in your car.
-A machine, smarter, faster to react and safer than you will be behind the wheel.
-Already driverless cars have become a near reality.
-AI is set to impact industry in the same way GPS impacted the map-making industry.
-Healthcare, transportation, advertising, telecommunication, education, finance, media, government… all of them will feel the effects of AI at some point.
+A machine smarter, faster to react and safer than you will be behind the wheel.
+Already driverless cars have already become a near reality.
+AI is set to impact the industry like GPS impacted the map-making industry.
+Healthcare, transportation, advertising, telecommunication, education, finance, media, and government… all will feel AI's effects at some point.
 This is a revolutionary step in our evolution.
-It’s a revolutionary breakthrough to embrace and adapt to rather than push back against.
+It's a revolutionary breakthrough to embrace and adapt to rather than push back against.

 The machines of the future will think smarter and faster than we can even imagine and will be able to achieve a lifetime of learning and knowledge in a matter of minutes.
-Whether you’re ready or not, it’s going to change everything and you should be ready to take full advantage of the opportunities and benefits it brings.
+Whether you're ready or not, it will change everything, and you should be ready to take full advantage of the opportunities and benefits it brings.

-So, as the world shifts towards accepting artificial intelligence as a part and parcel of life, it has gradually incorporated its way to influence the customer experience battleground too.
-Organizations are now working on loads of customer data with the help of machine learning and designing the products and services in the way their customers want them to be.
-With in-house expertise and technology capabilities, QDegrees enables its clients to capture customer opinions, feedbacks and ratings through AI based NPS solution.
+So, as the world shifts towards accepting artificial intelligence as part and parcel of life, it has also gradually incorporated its way of influencing the customer experience battleground.
+Organizations are now working on loads of customer data with the help of machine learning and designing products and services in the way their customers want them to be.
+With in-house expertise and technology capabilities, QDegrees enables its clients to capture customer opinions, feedback and ratings through AI-based NPS solutions.
 This platform is a foolproof way to understand what your customers want to say and design strategies accordingly.